Quick Start

 What a Skill Is

-A Skill is a reviewed strategy template.
-It describes which model families, search spaces, feature templates, and known risks fit a given class of data under specific conditions.
-It is the key asset layer that lets the system keep evolving.
+A Skill is an analyzed, validated, and reviewed strategy template.
+It describes which model families, tool combinations, search spaces, feature templates, and known risks fit a given context.
+It is both an executable strategy and the key asset layer through which CastClaw accumulates solving experience and releases reusable workflows.

 Carry forward proven experience

-Preserve routes that have already been validated in experiments instead of starting from scratch every time.
+Preserve validated rules, tool routes, and failure boundaries instead of starting from scratch every time.

 Guide future tasks

-Narrow the model space for new tasks so Forecaster starts from a more reasonable baseline.
+Narrow both the model space and the workflow-choice space so Forecaster starts from a more reasonable baseline.

 Keep humans in control

-Review before use so the system evolves on top of trusted strategies instead of automatically accumulating noise.
+Review before use so the system evolves on top of trusted experience instead of automatically accumulating noise.

 Skill File Structure

 Skills are expressed in YAML.
-The core fields are applicability conditions, model family, search space, feature template, and risks.
+The core fields are applicability conditions, model family, search space, feature template, risks, and experience notes.
+You can think of a Skill as a reusable workflow fragment for a class of cases.

 name: deep_learning_periodic